ritwik12/Blog/_posts/2020-08-15-Innovation.md

 <p style="text-align:justify;">
 Science is beautiful, it answers our questions and Mathematics backs it up with prooves.
 Innovations are the need and necessity of Science.
-Learning from the already available researches and Innovating something new is the pure use of Science and Knowledge.
+Learning from the already available researches and Innovating something new is the pure use of Science and Knowledge which we all should do to Innovate awesomely things every single day of our lives.
 </p>